 Tobacco Packaging and Labeling

 All tobacco product packaging must display one of six combined text and pictorial health warnings covering 85 percent of the front and 100 percent of the back of the package.
-In addition, a text warning must cover 100 percent of each of the top and bottom sides of packages.
+In addition, a text warning must cover 100 percent of the top and and at least 80 percent of the bottom of the package.
 Misleading packaging and labeling, including terms such as “light” and “less tar” and other signs, is prohibited.

 The law prohibits the retail sale and advertising of e-cigarettes.
 The use of e-cigarettes is prohibited in places where smoking is prohibited.